Gasoline theft: From pipelines

-Oil and gasoline are stolen by illegal taps in petroleum pipelines, and billions of dollars worth of product are stolen annually.
+Oil and gasoline are stolen by illegal taps in petroleum pipelines, and billions of dollars' worth of product are stolen annually.
 Targets are the petroleum industry in Nigeria, the Nembe Creek Trunk Line, the Ceyhan-Kırıkkale Oil Pipeline, and the petroleum industry in Mexico.

-Organized crime and local people are involved.
+Organized crime and local people are often involved.

 Illegal taps have caused leaks and explosions such as the following: